Plastix/Kotlin-Android-Boilerplate/README.md

 In a nutshell, Kotlin throws all the bad parts of Java out the window and brings lots of great features from Java 8 and functional programming (Yet still compiling to Java 6 bytecode).
 Kotlin brings much needed language features to Android which is stuck on Java 6.

-#### Why MVP?
-MVP architecture lends itself to Android since it separates Android code from normal business logic.
-This makes your application much easier to test.

 #### What is with all the interfaces?